vatnid/plover-maajik/README.md

 ## Installation

 1. Clone the repo onto your machine: `git clone https://github.com/vatnid/plover-maajik.git`
-2. Navigate to the repo directory: `cd plover-bulgarian`
+2. Navigate to the repo directory: `cd plover-maajik`
 3. Run `plover -s plover_plugins install -e .` (remember the final dot!)
 4. Restart Plover.
 5. Go to `Configure > System`, and change your system to `MaaJik`.